Developing a world-class interconnected network of regional trails benefiting all people of the San Francisco Bay Area.

 Golden Gate Bridge | Photo by Cindy Barks

 The vision of the Bay Area Trails Collaborative is to develop a 2,700-mile regional trail network that will connect the San Francisco Bay Area—its trails, people and places—in innovative new ways.

 Through the development of the trail network, the Collaborative—chaired by Rails-to-Trails Conservancy (RTC) and currently comprising more than three dozen organizations, agencies and businesses—seeks to improve the overall quality of life in the region by: creating more opportunities for recreation and active transportation, addressing health disparities in underserved communities, improving health and wellness, reducing pollution and greenhouse gases and promoting environmental sustainability.

 What’s more, the Collaborative’s work will provide safe biking and walking routes for millions of people in the San Francisco Bay Area to get to jobs, parks, shopping areas, schools, and cultural and civic sites.

-Nearly 60 percent of the regional trail network is already on the ground to date, the Bay Area Trails Collaborative travels through nine counties and dozens of communities—urban and rural, small and large—in the San Francisco Bay Area.
+Nearly 60 percent on the ground to date, the Bay Area Trails Collaborative travels through nine counties and dozens of communities—urban and rural, small and large—in the San Francisco Bay Area.
 The trail network's overall footprint travels through nine counties and dozens of communities—urban and rural, small and large—in the San Francisco Bay Area.
 This includes trail systems that are either complete or in development, such as the 500-mile San Francisco Bay Trail project (which links the diverse communities around the entire Bay), the 550-mile Bay Area Ridge Trail project (along the ridgelines), the massive 1,200-mile California Coastal Trail, which spans the entire California coast; and the 47-mile Napa Valley Vine Trail, which winds through the vineyards of one of the most popular tourist areas in the country.

 What This Means for the Bay Area

 Once complete, this interconnected regional and local trail system will serve as an active transportation and recreation corridor for the 7 million people living and working in the Bay Area—and will address serious challenges the area is facing: alleviating traffic congestion; increasing economic opportunity; improving public health and safety, especially in disadvantaged areas; and reducing greenhouse gases and air pollution from vehicle traffic.

 Protecting Our Environment